 The individual may conquer his body as well as his mind through the regular practice of asanas.
 The yogi does not fear death; he is well aware that the body is constantly changing through childhood, youth, and old age.
 Birth and Death are either side of the same coin that pervade all existences throughout the universe.

 Asanas enable the individual to first gain health then, a free mind and spirit.
-These are not commodities that can be purchased with money.
+These are no commodities that money can purchase.
 Physical limitations and mental distractions have only one solution at hand which is practising asanas.
 The yogi does not gaze at the sky to find God, for he knows that god resides within one’s being.

 As pointed out in the Mundaka Upanishad, the ‘Self’ cannot be attained with superficial physical strength or heavy intellectual contemplations.
 An unbaked earth pot comes under threat quite easily.
 So, when hardened with the fire of yogic discipline, the pot becomes indestructible in the face of any of the elements.

-While performing asanas the yogi’s body assumes shapes that resemble a variety of creatures.
+While performing asanas of the different stages of yoga, the yogi’s body assumes shapes that resemble a variety of creatures.
 He trains his mind, with such assiduous assertion that he sees the universal spirit in a dung beetle to the most perfect sage.
 He knows that the highest form is that of the ‘Formless’.
 Asanas are a medium through which the thought of Brahman in its true sense, flows effortlessly through the mind of the Yogi.

 Yoga meaning- Things to be kept in mind while performing asanas